avenix/WDK/README.md

 ### Annotating with video (optional)

 The *Data Annotation App* can load and display videos next to the data.
-The video is synchronised to the data by matching two data samples to two video frames as defined in a synchronization file.
+The video is synchronised to the data by matching at least two data samples to two video frames as defined in a synchronization file.
 The format of a synchronization file is:

 ```
-sample1: 49727
+#sample, frame
-sample2: 450209
+8127, 642
-frame1: 3302
+17277, 1601
-frame2: 45284
+48190, 4842

 ```

-The exact frames of a specific event in a video are displayed on the Movie Player at the bottom right of the window:
+The frames in the video file are displayed by the Movie Player at the bottom right of the window:

 ![Movie Player](doc/images/1-VideoPlayer.png)

 In this application, we asked the subject to applaud three times in front of the camera while wearing an armband with an Inertial Measurement Unit (IMU).
-We visualized the peak energy (i.e. squared magnitude) of the accelerometer signal and annotated each applause with the *synchronization* label.
-When a data samples is selected on the plot, its timestamp is printed on Matlab's console.
-We copy the first synchronization timestamp to the sample1 field of the synchronization file.
-We do the same for the sample with timestamp *450209*.
-The respective annotated synchronization events are shown in the following image:
+We matched the samples at the peak of squared magnitude of acceleration to the video frames where the subject's hands make contact with each other.
+The squared magnitude of acceleration corresponding to three applauses by the subject are shown below:

 ![Event Annotations](doc/images/1-synchronization.png)

 Please note:

 1. The *Data Annotation App* synchronises video and data at two points and interpolates linearly inbetween.
-We recommend the synchronization points to take place in the beginning and end of a recording.
+I recommend the synchronization points to take place in the beginning and end of a recording.
 2. Annotation, marker, synchronization and video files should be consistent with the data files.
-If a data file is named 'S1.mat', its annotation file should be named '*S1-annotations.txt*', its marker file '*S1-markers.edl*', its synchronization file '*S1-synchronization.txt*' and the video '*S1-video.videoFormat*'.
+If a data file is named 'S1.mat', its annotation file should be named '*S1-annotations.txt*', its marker file '*S1-markers.edl*', its synchronization file '*S1-synchronization.txt*' and the video '*S1-video.<extension>*'.
 3. By default, the *Data Annotation App* loads annotation files from the '*./data/annotations/*', video and synchronization files from '*./data/videos*' directory.
 Saved annotation files are located in the root '*./*' directory.
 4. The labels to annotate should be defined in the '*labels.txt*' file beforehand.
 5. You can use the keyboard shortcuts arrow-right, arrow-left and spacebar to iterate through data and video.